 A neighbor of Upper St. Clair, Jefferson Hills is located in Allegheny County.
-This borough is home to slightly over 10,000 people and it glows with an air of a beautiful small American place.
+This borough is home to 11,418 people and it glows with an air of a beautiful small American place.
 It was named after Thomas Jefferson, the creator of the Declaration of Independence.
 The borough is very safe and education is beyond great, since there are numerous high-quality schools.
-Many parks and recreation areas, such as Gill Hall Park, Andrew Reilly Memorial Park and Great Allegheny Passage offer amazing opportunities for physical activity.
+Many parks and recreation areas, such as Gill Hall Park, Andrew Reilly Memorial Park, and Great Allegheny Passage offer amazing opportunities for physical activity.

-A borough of Mercer County and 60 miles away from Pittsburgh, Grove City is home to just over 8,000 people.
+A borough of Mercer County and 60 miles away from Pittsburgh, Grove City is home to 8,029 people.
 Despite the small population, many businesses have decided to open branches here, which obviously creates a stable economic atmosphere.
 Around 2,500 students go to Grove City College, which is not something that many places of a similar size can be proud of.

 Apart from its being a safe and lovely place for young families, one of the reasons why we included this place in the top 10 is because it is the seat of Hershey’s chocolates.
 Located in Dauphin County and 14 miles away from Harrisburg, Hershey is home to around 15,000 people.
-It is often called ‘Chocolatetown, USA’ and ‘The Sweetest Place on Earth” due to the now obvious reason.
+It is often called ‘Chocolatetown, USA’ and ‘The Sweetest Place on Earth” because of the Hershey factory.
 Education and culture are of the greatest quality due to numerous cultural institutions and Penn State College of Medicine.

 Elizabethtown is situated in Lancaster County, 21 miles away from Harrisburg.
-Nicknamed ‘E-Town’, it is home to around 12,000 people.
+Nicknamed ‘E-Town’, it is home to 11,641 people.
 Besides elementary, middle and high schools, there is Elizabethtown College, which offers great education opportunities to young people living here.

-With slightly under 10,000 residents, Lititz is situated in Lancaster County.
+With 9,214 residents, Lititz is situated in Lancaster County.
 There are many interesting points in this town, including Lititz Public Library and Heritage Map Museum, as well as Lititz Moravian Historic District.
 Warwick High School is the leader in local education, providing high-quality education to all children who attend it.

 Those are the best ten places to raise a family in Pennsylvania.